 To simulate labor pain, you want a minimum of 2 channels to cover the whole abdominal area.
-However, having 4 channels will allow you to cover the back and/or vaginal area as well, depending on the intensity you want to reach.
+However, having 4 channels will allow you to cover the back and/or abdominal area as well, depending on the intensity you want to reach.

 To see where to place the electrodes, you can have a look at this video of some guys using a labor pain simulator.
 I found it quite funny, but interesting at the same time, as they show different ways to place the electrodes so that you can replicate it on yourself.

 While some units are battery-powered and usually less expensive initially, other are rechargeable and slightly pricier.
 However, rechargeable units will save you the cost and hassle of having to replace the batteries over time.

 The way the unit is powered doesn’t really affect it’s ability to use it as a labor pain simulator or for pain relief during childbirth.
 However, if you intend to use the machine many times over a long term, a rechargeable device is probably the best investment.

 This can be quite an important feature, particularly if you intend to use the TENS machine during labor.
 If that is the case, you definitely want a unit that’s light and portable, so that you can take it with you when moving around while in labor (another of my best tips to feel less pain during birth).

 Without further ado, here’s a list of the best labor pain simulator for guys or for moms-to-be who want to get ready for childbirth.
 In compiling this list, I have looked at all of the features listed above and price for affordability.

 Note that all machines listed below are FDA approved and work as both TENS and EMS units.

 1) iStim EV-805